Subscribe to updates

 Housing Allocations Policy Amendments

 The committee extensively debated proposed amendments to the Housing Allocations Policy, which were subsequently approved.
-These changes aim to address the significant housing need in Redbridge and improve the allocation process.
+These changes aim to address the significant housing need in Redbridge and ensure the prioritisation of those in highest need.

-- Maximising opportunities to reduce temporary accommodation: A key amendment will allow homeless households to retain a 'reasonable preference' on the housing register if they secure private rented accommodation.
-This is intended to incentivise moving out of temporary accommodation, with projections suggesting potential savings of £1.5 million by 2027/28.
-This change was supported by evidence from other local authorities where similar policies have led to a reduction in temporary accommodation use.
+• Maximising opportunities to reduce households in temporary accommodation (TA): Homeless households who secure private rented accommodation will now retain a 'reasonable preference' on the housing register.
+This is intended to incentivise finding private rented solutions rather than remaining in TA, with projections suggesting potential cost savings of £1.5 million by 2027/28.
+This change was supported by evidence from other local authorities and a consultation where 68.7% of respondents agreed or strongly agreed.

-During the discussion, councillors raised concerns about the £79,000 income threshold, questioning its fairness in comparison to the average household income and its potential impact on the right to buy scheme.
-Officers explained that the figure was benchmarked against local market conditions and based on evidence of cases where higher earners were still struggling to find suitable private accommodation.
+During the discussion, councillors raised concerns about the £79,000 income threshold, with some questioning its fairness in relation to those on lower incomes and its potential impact on the Right to Buy scheme.
+Officers explained that the threshold was benchmarked against local market conditions and evidence of cases where households with specific needs were being excluded.
 Concerns were also raised about the potential for increased waiting times due to more people qualifying for the register, but officers argued that having more people on the register in private rented accommodation is less costly to the council than having them in temporary accommodation.

 Budget Strategy 2026/27

 The committee noted the Budget Strategy for 2026/27.
-Councillor V. Solanki, Cabinet Member for Finance, presented the strategy, highlighting the success of lobbying efforts which had resulted in an increase in the council's core spending power to £63 million over the next three years, totalling approximately £88 million.
-This was attributed to Redbridge being recognised as a high performing, low cost council.
+Councillor V. Solanki, Cabinet Member for Finance, highlighted that successful lobbying efforts had resulted in an increase in the council's core spending power to £63 million, projected to reach £88 million over three years.
+This was attributed to Redbridge being recognised as a high-performing, low-cost council.

 Discussions also touched upon:

-- Labour Cost Adjustment: The council is lobbying the government to address the labour cost adjustment, noting that Redbridge has lower rates than surrounding East London and Essex authorities, which disadvantages recruitment.
+• Labour Cost Adjustment: The council is lobbying the government to address the labour cost adjustment, as Redbridge is reportedly disadvantaged compared to neighbouring East London and Essex authorities, impacting officer recruitment.

-- Biodiversity Net Gain: This was explained as an offset on development, where the council will sell biodiversity credits to developers to generate income.
+• Biodiversity Net Gain: This was explained as an offset on development, where developers can invest in the council's green spaces to meet biodiversity requirements, generating income for the council.

-The committee also received updates from the Chairs of various Policy Development Committees (PDCs) and Sub-committees, covering areas such as Children and Young People, Health and Care, Homes and Neighbourhoods, and Education.
-The Overview and Scrutiny Work Plan was also noted, with an amendment to request an update on the latest CQC inspection in February.
-The meeting concluded with a motion to move into a private session to consider an exempt item.
+The committee also received updates from the Chairs of various Policy Development Committees (PDCs) and Sub-committees, covering their ongoing work and upcoming meetings.
+The work plan was noted, with an amendment to request an update on the latest CQC inspection in February.
+The meeting then moved into a private session to consider an exempt item.

 Attendees